optout21/tcpserver-cpp-libuv-sample/README.md

 * In the server UV loop is in a background thread, can be stopped from other thread (using UV async handle)
 * The client uses one UV loop for the client sockets, in the main thread
 * Messages are encoded simple text-based, variable-length, using terminators and separators.
+* Transitive peer discovery is done (in node)

+## Executables

+* tcp-libuv-server: Listens on port 5000 (or tries a few next ones if taken), and accepts connections.
+* tcp-libuv-client: Tries to connect to localhost:5000 and a few next ports, and sends Handshake and a few Ping messages.
+* tcp-libuv-node: Acts as a P2P peer: Listens on port 5000 (or tries a few next ones if taken), tried to connect to localhost:5000 and a few next ports.
+Performs handshakes, periodic Pings.
+Also sends periodically the connected peers to other peers.